Arima Onsen Travel Guide: Top Things to Do & See

 Kanponoyado Arima (かんぽの宿 有馬)

-One thing to note is it is located up a hill and further away from the train station.
+One thing to note is that it is located up a hill and further away from the train station.
 On a positive note, it is close to the Arima Onsen Ropeway Station, where you can refresh yourself after a good hiking trip.

 Tip: If you stay overnight here, utilize their pick-up and drop-off services from the train station.
 Also, they try their best to cater to special dietary requirements, so tell them what you can’t eat when you book!